bipinstha/sahayatri/DOCS/FEATURES/project-image-upload.md

 ## Risks
 - **Performance:** Unzipping in JS adds CPU overhead.
-- **Complexity:** Standard `<img>` tags won't work with `.zip` URLs directly; a wrapper function is required.
+- **Complexity:** Standard `<img>` tags won't work with `.zip` URLs directly; a wrapper function is required. edit on  site add icone of whatsapp and number